Code-Institute-Submissions/project-5/README.md

 - Fixed bug where user will not be redirected to mobile search on tablets like screens (medium size resolutions)
 - Fixed 500 error when trying to print recipe while loged out
 - Fixed bug where user could vote for his own recipe.

+#### BS4 Flex-box iOS

+Encountered many glitches with Flexbox and iOS (tablets).
+Where some of them are still present and therefore the app is not fully responsive with older versions of Safari.

+- Fixed issue where user was unable to acess the search on iOS tablets.
+Was forced to use JS at the end to change the `a` to `button` on lg and xl screens.

 ### What could be done better